bob-erdman/developer-dot/communications/dev-guide_rest_v2/reference/company-data.md

         <td><code>frch</code></td>
         <td><code>[bool]</code> Franchise
           <br/>
-          Indicates if the company provides services sold pursuant to a franchise agreement between the carrier and jurisdiction.
+          Indicates if the company provides services sold pursuant to a franchise agreement between the carrier and jurisdiction
           <ul class="dev-guide-list">
             <li><code>true</code>: Seller has a franchise agreement</li>
             <li><code>false</code>: Franchise taxes do not apply to the seller</li>